AwesomeVisa/awesome-immigration/README.md

 4. Prepare the language test if needed

 ### Applying for A Visa

-0. Prepare the application mentally
+0. Prepare the application mentally (See 1

 1. Collect visa application information

 2. Evaluate the success rate of visa application based on your conditions

-3. Prepare relevant documents
+3. Prepare relevant documents (See [here](https://letters.acacess.com/exodus-2-21/))

    1. Passport
    2. Degree attestation